vicllano/Holiday-requests-/README.md

 Pre-requisites:

-1. Requires access to MYSQL database
+1. Requires access to MYSQL database.
-2. Requires the creation of a database named requests
+2. Requires the creation of a database named requests.
-3. Requires the creation and activation of a virtual environment
+3. Requires the creation and activation of a virtual environment.
-4. Requires the installation of modules in requrements.txt
+4. Requires the installation of modules in requrements.txt.

 Landing Page
 <img width="1284" alt="Screenshot 2023-02-12 at 8 04 01 PM" src="https://user-images.githubusercontent.com/73876124/218367827-4d7f3a08-0c11-4e8b-8d02-ca6a2d7af9ea.png">